-It can be inferred from the results that different between the over current relay operating time, from MATLAB simulation and from Wireless LAN hardware testing in term of ms, which is considerable, as over current relay operating time is in terms of seconds.
-And, the maximum percentage different due to WLAN communication delay is 5.75% (17.73 ms), which should be acceptable at less critical LV distribution level applications.
+It can be inferred from the results the difference between the overcurrent relay operating time, from MATLAB simulation and from WLAN hardware testing in terms of milliseconds, which is considerable, as overcurrent relay operating time is in terms of seconds.
+Also, the maximum percentage difference due to WLAN communication delay is 5.75% (17.73 ms), which should be acceptable at less critical LV distribution-level applications.